Recently many startups have sprouted in the hotel industry arena serving different purposes and addressing different challenges facing the industry.

 The company collects such information that is the likes and dislikes of the guests and their perspectives in three different ways.
-Firstly, through trade reviews that is the user generated content which is verified.
+Firstly, through trade reviews that is the user-generated content which is verified.

-The second source is to gather information from social media where vast amount of content is generated.
+The second source is to gather information from social media where a vast amount of content is generated.

-“After gathering all the information, it becomes simple for us to do the analytics, identify the loopholes and advise the hotels to act on them,”said Deepak Mavinkure.
+“After gathering all the information, it becomes simple for us to do the analytics, identify the loopholes and advise the hotels to act on them,” said Deepak Mavinkure.

 On the other side he also explains that listing the positives of a hotel, also helps the hotel make more profits.